Harvey’s Brewery | The Best of Sussex

 Helping The Environment

-From solar panels to locally-sourced produce, we aim to do our bit to create a sustainable environment.
+From solar panels to locally-sourced produce, at Harvey’s Brewery, the aim is to do our bit to create a sustainable environment.

-- The use of locally grown hops and barley
+- At Harvey’s Brewery there is the use of locally grown hops and barley

 - The ground extraction of our spring water